Want to share your story? Send an email to email@example.com with the subject line “Autoimmune Stories” and be featured on our website.

-Have you been thinking about telling your chronic illness story?
+Have you been thinking about telling your chronic illness or autoimmune story?
 Maybe you want to keep a private record of what it’s been like to live with health issues.
 Or maybe you want to share your experiences with friends and family.
 No matter the reason, remember that it can be as simple or as involved as you make it.

 Understanding why you’re writing, learning helpful tips and tricks, and identifying a starting point can help you shake off the overwhelm and take action.